 Aston Villa will look to start a new winning run at Villa Park when they face Nottingham Forest in the Premier League on Saturday afternoon (1500 GMT).

-Aston Villa are an English soccer club based in the West Midlands who compete in the Premier League.
-They are currently managed by boyhood fan Dean Smith and play their home games at Villa Park with a capacity of 42,276.
+Aston Villa are an English football club based in Birmingham, in the West Midlands, who compete in the Premier League.
+They play their home games at Villa Park with a capacity of 42,276.

 Affectionately known as 'Villa', 'the Villa' or 'the Villans', they were founded in 1876 and are the fifth-most successful team domestically with seven league titles in the top tier of English soccer - their last being in 1980/81 - seven FA Cups and five League Cups.

 Villa are also one of only five English clubs to have won the European Cup, later renamed as the UEFA Champions League, in 1982 with a famous victory over German giants Bayern Munich.